bits 12.

-I decided I need a random color scheme selector for one of those moments when you don’t know what to do and decide to hit random keys.
-Lazyvim already has <leader>uC for selecting the color scheme but it’s too mentally taxing.
-It asks you to select one.
-This just switches to a random one.
+I decided I needed a random colorscheme selector for those moments when you want to change things up but don’t want to make a specific choice.
+LazyVim already has <leader>uC for selecting a colorscheme, but it can be too mentally taxing as it requires you to manually select one.
+This script simply switches to a random one.

-RandomColorScheme just spits the name of a random color scheme after searching it in all paths.
-SetRandomColorScheme sets the color scheme to that.
-The keybinding is <leader>uR.
+RandomColorScheme returns the name of a random colorscheme after searching through all available paths.
+SetRandomColorScheme sets the colorscheme to that choice.
+The keybinding is mapped to <leader>uR.

 function RandomColorScheme()